 \subsection{Main Results}

 \myparagraph{(i) Fully supervised framework.} We evaluate different AL methods based on the performance of a deep neural network trained directly on the raw queried data.
-On each round, we query $b$ samples (where $b$ is equal to the number of and train a ResNet-18 on the accumulated queried set.
-We repeat this for $5$ active learning rounds.
-In Fig.~\ref{fig:fixed_delta_supervised_low_budget}, we plot the mean accuracy of $5$ repetitions.
-Additional results can be seen in App.~\ref{app:additional_empirical}.
+In each round, we query $b$ samples where $b$ is equal to the number of classes in each dataset, and train a ResNet-18 on the accumulated queried set.
+We repeat this for $5$ active learning rounds, and plot the mean accuracy of $5$ repetitions (3 for ImageNet) in Fig.~\ref{fig:fixed_delta_supervised_low_budget} (see App.~\ref{app:additional_empirical} for additional results).

 \myparagraph{(ii) Semi-supervised by transfer learning.} In this framework, we make use of pretrained self-supervised features, and measure classification performance using the 1-NN classifier.
 Accordingly, each point is classified by the label of its nearest neighbor (within the selected labeled set $L$) in the self-supervised features space.
-In low budgets, this framework outperforms the fully-supervised framework (i), but is not as effective as fully semi-supervised learning (iii), demonstrating that these findings are not specific to any given semi-supervised method.
-Similarly to Fig.~\ref{fig:fixed_delta_supervised_low_budget}, in Fig.~\ref{fig:fixed_delta_features_low_budget}, we plot the mean accuracy of $5$ repetitions for the different tasks.
+In low budgets, this framework outperforms the fully-supervised framework (i), though it is not as effective as the full-blown semi-supervised learning framework (iii).
+This supports the generality of our findings, not limited to any specific semi-supervised method.
+Similarly to Fig.~\ref{fig:fixed_delta_supervised_low_budget}, in Fig.~\ref{fig:fixed_delta_features_low_budget} we plot the mean accuracy of $5$ repetitions for the different tasks.

 \myparagraph{(iii) Semi-supervised framework.} We compare the performance of different AL strategies used prior to running FlexMatch, a state-of-the-art semi-supervised method.
 In Fig.~\ref{fig:flexmatch_low_budget} we show results with $3$ repetitions of FlexMatch, using the labeled sets provided by different AL strategies and budget $b$ equal to the number of classes.
-We see that our method outperforms random sampling and other AL baselines by a large margin.
-We note that in agreement with previous works \citep{chan2021marginal,hacohen2022active}, AL strategies that are suited for high budgets do not improve the results of random sampling, while AL strategies that are suited for low budgets do.
+We see that \probcover\ outperforms random sampling and other AL baselines by a large margin.
+We note that in agreement with previous works \citep{chan2021marginal,hacohen2022active}, AL strategies that are suited for high budgets do not improve the results of random sampling, while AL strategies that are suited for low budgets achieve large improvements.